Emurasoft/emurasoft.github.io/en/dlg/character_code_value_dialog/index.md

 # Character Code Value dialog box

-TheCharacter Code Value dialog box displays various information about the current character sequence at the cursor position.
-This dialog box can be accessed by selecting the [Character Code Value command](../../cmd/view/watch_char_code).
+The **Character Code Value** dialog box displays various information about the current character sequence at the cursor position.
+This dialog box can be accessed by selecting the [**Character Code Value** command](../../cmd/view/watch_char_code).

 Character Code Value displays the following information in order.